practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 https://rescript-lang.org

-There's another "web programming language" next to staple languages JavaScript and TypeScript, and that is ReScript, or like I call it: "OCaml's JavaScript" (though, the [OCaml](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml#ocaml) traces are slowly vanashing from ReScript: Nov 25, 2025: [Announcing ReScript 12](https://rescript-lang.org/blog/release-12-0-0/))
+There's another web programming language next to staple languages JavaScript and TypeScript, and that is ReScript, or like I call it: "OCaml's JavaScript" (though, the [OCaml](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/OCaml#ocaml) traces are slowly vanashing from ReScript: Nov 25, 2025: [Announcing ReScript 12](https://rescript-lang.org/blog/release-12-0-0/))

 Following [Installation](https://rescript-lang.org/docs/manual/installation), I created a ReScript project for the speed part of the microbenchmark program with the npm (package manager for [Node.js](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager)) like this: